Bringing sustainable tourism to the island nation of Timor-Leste

 - Partners: Chemonics International and Planet Partnerships

-“Turizmu ba Ema Hotu”, or “Tourism for All” is a brand new initiative being conducted by Solimar in collaboration with Chemonics International and Planet Partnerships.
-The goal is to bring tourism to the island nation of Timor-leste, by working closely with the people and the government to promote sustainable business practices, increase competitiveness in the private sector, help combat environmental degradation, and reduce impoverishment as currently around half of Timor-leste’s population lives in extreme poverty.
+The overall goal of the “Turizmu ba Ema Hotu”, or “Tourism for All” project is to bring tourism to the island nation of Timor-leste, by working closely with the people and the government to promote sustainable business practices, increase competitiveness in the private sector, help combat environmental degradation, and reduce impoverishment as currently around half of Timor-leste’s population lives in extreme poverty.

 - USAID estimates that the project will stimulate US$25 million in eco-tourism, and create 1,000 related jobs within three years of its implementation.